-

 Animal Fact

 The longspine snipefish has a long snout that makes up about one-quarter of its body length.
-Its mouth is at the tip of the snout.

 Diet / Feeding

-- Juvenile feeds on pelagic invertebrates.
+- Juveniles feed on pelagic invertebrates.

-- Adult preys on bottom invertebrates.
+- Adults prey on bottom invertebrates.

 Range / Habitat